Dhghomon/easy_rust/README.md

 }
 ```

 So when you create a trait, you must think: "Which functions should I write?
 And which functions should the user write?"
-If you think the user will use the function the same way every time, then write out the function.
+If you think the user should use the function the same way every time, then write out the function.
 If you think the user will use it differently, then just write the function signature.

 So let's try implementing the Display trait for our struct.
 First we will make a simple struct: